drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -fullscreen 1<br>

 This emulator is available for Windows-x64.<br>
-Command line documentation can be found on [Stella Website](https://stella-emu.github.io/docs/index.html#CommandLine).
+Command line documentation can be found on [Stella Website](https://stella-emu.github.io/docs/index.html#CommandLine).<br>
+You can download this emulator on the [Official Website](https://stella-emu.github.io/downloads.html).<br>

 .